What Restaurant Workers Need To Know About Wage Theft

 In the restaurant industry, wage theft takes several forms.
 For example, wage theft can include paying less than minimum wage, not paying overtime, and withholding tips.
 In fact, a U.S. Department of Labor investigation of over 9,000 restaurants found that 84% of those restaurants violated wage and hour laws.

-In particular, underpaying tips, also known as tip skimming, can cost restaurant workers millions in lost wages.
+Underpaying tips, also known as tip skimming, is one of the most common illegal things restaurants do to employees.
+Tip skimming can cost restaurant workers millions in lost wages.

 Tip skimming is a significant problem in restaurants.
 If restaurants skim money from servers’ tips, servers lose a significant portion of their earnings.
 The Economic Policy Institute estimates that tipped workers receive $36.4 billion in tips each year, so even skimming a small percentage of those tips means millions in lost wages.

 Fortunately, laws protect restaurant workers from tip skimming.
 In several high-profile cases, restaurateurs have repaid lost tips to servers.
 For example, in 2012, Mario Batali paid out $5.25 million after illegally withholding tips from waiters and other restaurant workers.